n8n-io/n8n-docs/docs/integrations/builtin/credentials/shopify.md

 4. Select **Create a custom app**.

     /// note | Don't see this option?
-    If you don't see this option, custom app development probably hasn't been enabled for your store.
-Refer to [Enable custom app development](#enable-custom-app-development) to fix enable it.
+    If you don't see this option, your store probably doesn't have custom app development enabled.
+Refer to [Enable custom app development](#enable-custom-app-development) for more information.
     ///

 5. In the modal window, enter the **App name**.